nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/zenith_wp_summary.md

 - Private Channels (for Subscribers).
 - Planet Dispenser:  This is a Zenith Contract, star planets paid for in $U in an AMM.

+### Outstanding Questions:

+- Will the Zenith L2 Layer correct for the "Naive Rollup" issues, and allow old L2 planets to migrate back, or at least to the new L2 chain?

+- How are transactions by galaxies batched?
+Do they hand it over to stars...who hand them back a batch with their own transactions back to them.
+Must another galaxy approve a galaxies transactions?

+- For owners with multiple stars, it seems like a prudent move would be to deposit some stars in LockDrop, and keep some back for later.

+- What options are there for star owners that don't participate in the LockDrop?
+Are they kept out of the new economy?
+Will the Old Azimuth contracts be kept alive, or sunsetted as Zenith matures?

+- For the Distribution of $U, there is an extreme difference in allocation between AF and UF (18% vs 1%).
+We also see this with the proposed transaction tax (4% vs 1%, respectively)  What was the reasoning for this?

+###  Second Wartime Address:

+- Tlon Runs product experience.
+- UF pushes for Arvo + Azimuth
+- Zorp - Nockchain
+    - relationship:  zkPoW which uses Nock.
+    - Nock is a picolisp that allows us to diagonalize a alg -> number
+- Lots of people moving around (Tlon, Zorp, RH, etc...)
+- Groundwire -> port urbit PKI to bitcoin ordinals and chain.
+    - making comets rekeyable.
+    - very equalizing (nearly infinite comets).
+- note: Vaporwave was not mentioned!
+- This ecosystem is complicated.
+- promoting urbit as a society.
+    - decentralized computing and identity.
+- Competition (Urbit decentralized name space (users))
+    - Farcaster. and ENS
+        - Farcaster is basedon Twitter, with an ENS decentralized names.
+    -  you can try to call an ETH address, but it only has a 1% change that the app is installed.
+Not an issue.
+-  our problem:
+    - as we scale to larger levels, our decentralizeation will rear different core problems.
+From connecting in time, to dealing with spam, to dealing with the block chian, to system wide upgrades...Each 10x will be a challenge and require technical challenges to be solved.
+    - captive app, or captive identity
+- difficult:  a decentralized system that behaves (performs) like a normal web 2.0 system.

+- 2nd area:  contracts and blockchain stuff.
+- 3rd Area:

+- 3 Directions for TL user interfaces
+    - Landscape, Bridge, and Sky (shurbbery namespace browser).

+- economics of operating a star.
+    - its hard.
+    - you can't value it outside of its planets, and what it hosts/sponsors.

+- Urbit Tailscale infrastructure.
+    - there is an urbit company building code for tailscale, using the urbit namespace and stack.
+-  subassembly.
+    - talk about goernnance.
+    -